ItsYoDog/aeAIOT/README.md

 Once installed, launch ae's All In One Tool (AIOT.sh) in the terminal:

-**Linux:** `sh AIOT.sh`
+**Linux:** _Not supported_

-**Windows:** _Not supported_
+**Windows:**

 The program should now start so you can explore the various features and options.
-Please note that some features may require elevated privileges, so be sure to run the tool as an administrator (SuperUser `SU` or SUDO) if needed.
+Please note that some features may require elevated privileges, so be sure to run the tool as an administrator if needed.
 _The program is being changed constantly and the above instructions may not be up to date!_

 ### Contributing